 Mindy holds a B.S. in Business Administration from the State University of New York at Albany and an M.B.A. from Columbia University.

-Vice President - SEO Career
+Vice President & Head of Program and Operations - SEO Career

-Vice President – SEO Career
+Vice President & Head of Program and Operations, SEO Career – SEO Career

 Nicole oversees the Investment Banking, Asset Management, Sales & Trading, and Investment Research programs.
-In this capacity, she is responsible for intern selection, matching, training, and mentoring, as well as, partner communication, planning, and strategy.
+In this capacity, she is responsible for intern selection, matching, training, and mentoring, as well as partner communication, planning, and strategy.
 Nicole also manages SEO Edge, SEO Career’s talent development program.
 In addition, Nicole is responsible for data management, internal operations, and provides strategic direction on a number of projects.

 Her relationship with SEO began as an intern in the summer of 2000.
 After an internship in Equity Research at Donaldson, Lufkin & Jenrette (DLJ), she joined Merrill Lynch.
 She spent five years at Merrill where she worked in Equity Capital Markets and as an associate in Equity Research.
 She joined the SEO staff in May 2006 and serves on the executive leadership team.
 She seeks to share her professional experience and business acumen with other students seeking careers in corporate America and in public service.

 Nicole graduated from Emory University in 2001 with a B.A. in Sociology and Spanish.
 She received her M.B.A.
 (Executive Program) from Columbia University in 2013.

 Vice President - SEO Alternative Investments